System Monitor II - Windows Gadget To Display System Health In Real Time.

 Colors: You can have options to change the colors of title, background, memory legend, CPU core, etc.

 many different languages including Russian, Ukrainian, Portuguese (BR), Dutch, Spanish, German, Turkish, Romanian, Chinese Simplified & Traditional, Macedonian,

-French, Italian, Catalonian, Indonesian, Hindi, Slovak, Polish, Czech and of course English.
+French, Italian, Catalonian, Indonesian, Hindi, Slovak, Polish, Czech, Japanese and of course English.